Mahatma Gandhi Road (Mangaluru)

-Mahatma Gandhi Road, M. G. Road for short, is a road situated in Kodialbail in the city of Mangalore, India.
+Mahatma Gandhi Road, (M. G. Road for short), is a road situated in Kodialbail in the city of Mangaluru, India.
 Like most of its counterparts in other Indian cities, this road is in the heart of the city and is one of the busiest roads in Mangalore, consisting of shopping malls, educational institutions, media houses, government offices, etc. M. G. Road starts at P. V. S. Circle and joins the Kulur Ferry Road near Lady Hill.

 M. G. Road was named after the father of the nation Mahatma Gandhi.